VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   default

-Help for ndi.file.navigator.epochdir/epochprobemapfilename is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/epochprobemapfilename is inherited from superclass ndi.file.navigator
 ```

 ---